 Within minutes the growing fire—fed by the oxygen from the generators and reaching 3,000 degrees Fahrenheit—began burning through control cables.
 Minutes later, ValuJet 592 plunged into the Florida Everglades nose-first at 500 miles per hour, killing all 110 people on board.

-We remember the 110 victims of ValuJet 592 today, so that the tremendous loss of life can give us perspective on the importance and gravity of shipping hazmat safely, every day.
+As we mark 25 years since the incident, we remember the 110 victims of ValuJet 592.
+The tragic loss of life on that day gives us perspective on the importance and gravity of shipping hazardous materials safely, every day.